tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

-{% docs max_timestamp %}
+{% docs max_timestamp_behavior_model %}

-This is defined as the max(behavior_at) for that combination of columns.
+The timestamp of the last event for that combination of columns/primary key.
+This is (defined as `MAX(behavior_at)`).
 The logic behind using max_timestamp is to avoid daily incremental refresh for all dimensions.

 {% enddocs %}